-Economics is a bit complicated because there is (i) political economics vs. theoretical economics, and (ii), orthodox economics vs. heterodox economics (see the 2x2 map on Wikimedia*)
+Economics is a bit complicated because there is (i) political economics vs. theoretical economics, and (ii), orthodox economics vs. heterodox economics (see the 2x2 map on Wikimedia#1)

-The situation is this: political economics (= agenda pushing) dominates theoretical economics (= science) since the founding fathers and has not produced much, if anything, of scientific value since the last 200 years.
+The situation is this: political economics (= agenda-pushing) dominates theoretical economics (= science) since the founding fathers and has not produced much, if anything, of scientific value for the last 200+ years.

 Heterodoxy has always argued that something might be wrong with Orthodoxy.
 To be sure, Heterodoxy’s rejection of Orthodoxy is right.
 In 2016 no thinking being can defend orthodox economics any longer.
 The problem with traditional Heterodoxy is that it has not produced much, if anything, of scientific value either.